- July 22, 2025

 Can a Toothache Cause Ear Pain?
 Causes, Symptoms & Relief

-Have you ever experienced a toothache that also caused pain in your ear?
-You’re not the only one—many people are surprised to learn that these two types of pain can be connected.
-The question “Can a toothache cause ear pain?” comes up more often than you might think in dental offices.
+Have you ever had a toothache that was so painful it hurt your ear too?
+I am sure you have heard this story many times before from others as well, because many people find it surprising that these two types of pain may be related to each other.
+This is the reason why dentists get asked this question, “Can a toothache cause ear pain?” more often than some people might believe.
 Our bodies contain a tangled network of nerves, and sometimes pain in one area can travel somewhere unexpected.
 In this article, we’ll explore why a toothache might cause ear pain, what warning signs to watch for, and how you can find real relief if you’re dealing with this double trouble.

 Why Can a Toothache Cause Ear Pain?

 The primary cause why a toothache may lead to pain spreading to your ears is the tricky structure of nerves in your head and face.
 One of the largest nerves in your head is the trigeminal nerve, which spreads to several parts of the body, such as your teeth, the jaw, and the ears.
-When a toothache or an infection in the gums, the soreness can spread along this nerve and be felt as an earache, yet the source of the problem is the tooth.
+A toothache or gum infection can cause pain along the nerve, and it may feel like an earache, even though the actual issue is with the tooth.

 Toothache Symptoms